Romance in the House

 Romance in the House is a 2024 South Korean television series starring Ji Jin-hee, Kim Ji-soo, Son Na-eun and Choi Min-ho.
 It aired on JTBC from August 10, to September 15, 2024, every Saturday and Sunday at 22:30 (KST).
 It is also available for streaming on Netflix in selected regions.

 Synopsis

-Byeon Woo-jin, who got divorced after bankruptcy, returned back as a multibillionaire to his family.
+Byeon Woo-jin, who got divorced after bankruptcy, returned as a multibillionaire to his family.